Lex-2008/jsaccess.log/README.md

 - provides an input for SQL query
 - provides ability to bookmark queries (few interesting ones are provided initially)
 - hides less useful columns for SELECT * queries
+- draws histograms on columns reported by SQLite as numeric
 - parses user-agent and referrer to browser, os, and search request (if user came from one of supported search engines)
 - uses Range requests to check for updates in files